khalid-alomari/Adventure_game/Readme.md

-An adventure game is a simple worrier game trying to follow the correct path to succeed using python.
+An adventure game is a simple worrier game trying to follow the correct path to succeed using python3.
 # Instruction
 run python3 adventure_game.py